larrycoder123/motify-backend/docs/ARCHITECTURE.md

 Run `pytest -q`.
 The DB connectivity test will skip unless Supabase env vars are set.

 ## Future work
-When re-introducing functionality, keep features modular under `app/api/` and `app/services/` with strong typing and clear boundaries.
+When re-introducing functionality, keep features modular under `app/services/` and expose job entry points via CLI.
+Add scheduling (GitHub Actions, cron, or cloud scheduler) to run the CLI periodically.
+Integrate provider-specific progress fetchers (Strava, etc.) that use per-wallet tokens from `user_tokens`.

 ## ABI
-- The contract ABI can be stored under `abi/` (for example `abi/Motify.json`).
+- The contract ABI is stored under `abi/` (for example `abi/Motify.json`).
-- In this minimal backend, the ABI is not loaded by the server; it’s kept only as a reference for future on-chain integrations.
-	- When chain endpoints are enabled (see above), the ABI path is read from env and used by the web3 client.
+- The CLI/services load the ABI path from env and use it for read-only web3 calls.